-- 14.1 Notwithstanding the requirements of this disciplinary procedure, where it appears there is prima facie evidence of a criminal offence having been committed, the matter shall be reported to the police immediately by the employee's Corporate Director, the Chief Finance Officer (under Financial Regulation E4), or other appropriate Officer. - 14.2 Where an employee is the subject of criminal investigation or prosecution for an offence which it is considered makes him/her unsuitable for his/her type of work or unacceptable to other employees, then any decision to suspend or dismiss will be subject to consultation with the Chief Legal Officer and the HR Manager.
+- 14.1 Notwithstanding the requirements of this disciplinary procedure, where it appears there is prima facie evidence of a criminal offence having been committed, the matter shall be reported to the police immediately by the employee's Corporate Director, the Chief Finance Officer, or other appropriate Officer. - 14.2 Where an employee is the subject of criminal investigation or prosecution for an offence which it is considered makes him/her unsuitable for his/her type of work or unacceptable to other employees, then any decision to suspend or dismiss will be subject to consultation with the Chief Legal Officer and the HR Manager.
 The normal investigation, hearing and appeal procedures will be followed, if it is practically possible for the employee to attend, and any criminal investigations are not compromised.
+The Police will be appropriately consulted to ensure that their investigations are not compromised by any action taken under this policy and procedure